Sanjak of Vidin

-The Sanjak of Vidin or the Vidin Sanjak (Видински санджак, Видински санџак, Vidin Sancağı) was a sanjak in the Ottoman Empire, with Vidin as its administrative centre.
+The Sanjak of Vidin or the Vidin Sanjak (Видински санджак, Видински санџак, Vidin Sancağı, Sangeacul Vidin) was a sanjak in the Ottoman Empire, with Vidin as its administrative centre.
 It was established after the Battle of Nicopolis in 1396 out of the territories of the Tsardom of Vidin and in the mid-15th century annexed some territories that belonged to the Serbian Despotate before the Ottomans captured it.

 History

 After the major breakthrough into the Balkans at the end of the 14th century, the Ottomans were well aware of the strategic importance of Danube and decided to capture all important fortresses on its banks.
 The Tsardom of Vidin, which was under control of Ivan Sratsimir, became an Ottoman vassal state in 1393, and a strong Ottoman garrison was stationed in Vidin.
 It was established after the Battle of Nicopolis in 1396 out of the territories of the Tsardom of Vidin Baba Vida fortress was expanded by the Ottomans who built long walls around it.

 Some people from neighbouring Oltenia began migrating to the Sanjak of Vidin, especially after the Long War (1591–1606) and the hunger crisis which struck after the war.

 In 1807, during the First Serbian Uprising, Serbian rebels attacked parts of the sanjak, which at the time was still under the control of Ottoman renegade Osman Pazvantoglu.
 The rebels' aim was to establish communication with the Russian troops in Wallachia under General Ignatiev.
 After the collapse of the Serbian uprising, part of the territory around Sokobanja and Svrljig recaptured from the rebels was annexed by the Sanjak of Vidin.